mongoose-os-libs/soft-uart/README.md

 Software-UART library for [Mongoose OS](https://mongoose-os.com/).
 > :bulb: This library is strongly optimized and it uses interrupts and hardware timers to do not block CPU while receiving data.

-Use this library to add new UART ports, in addition to the hardware ones, on the MCUs listed in the table below.
+Use this library to add new (software) UART ports, in addition to the hardware ones, on the MCUs listed in the table below.

 |MCU|SOFT-UART0 (Rx/Tx pins)|SOFT-UART1|Notes|
 |--|:--:|:--:|--|